FOCUS-Energy crisis chips away at Europe's industrial might

 FACTBOX-How Germany's gas price brake is helping reeling industry

-(Additional reporting by Kate Abnett in Brussels, Christoph Steitz in Frankfurt, Josephine Mason, Richa Naidu and Pratima Desai in London, Michael Shields in Zurich and Angeliki Koutantou in Athens; Graphics by Vincent Flasseur Editing by Josephine Mason and Tomasz Janowski)
+(Additional reporting by Kate Abnett in Brussels, Christoph Steitz in Frankfurt, Josephine Mason, Mark John, Richa Naidu and Pratima Desai in London, Michael Shields in Zurich and Angeliki Koutantou in Athens; Graphics by Vincent Flasseur Editing by Josephine Mason, Tomasz Janowski, William Maclean)

 ((Clara.Denina@thomsonreuters.com;))